Edinburgh-Gaming-Group/EGG_Bot/README.md

 # EGG_Bot
 A discord bot for the Edinburgh Gaming Discord.
+(Now officially retired)